JacyCui/sicp-proj04/README.md

 - `scheme_tokens.py`: implements the tokenizer for Scheme input
 - `scheme_builtins.py`: implements built-in Scheme procedures in Python
 - `buffer.py`: implements the `Buffer` class, used in `scheme_reader.py`
-- `ucb.py`: utility functions for use in 61A projects
+- `ucb.py`: utility functions for use in SICP projects
 - `questions.scm`: contains skeleton code for Phase III
 - `tests.scm`: a collection of test cases written in Scheme
 - `ok`: the autograder